Dynamic Panel Data Modeling using Maximum Likelihood

 You can replicate the analysis using xtdpdml_examples.do You can see all of the output in xtdpdml_examples.txt.

 Moral-Benito, Enrique, Paul D. Allison and Richard Williams.
 (Last revised February 13, 2018.
-A slightly revised version is forthcoming in Applied Economics.
+The final version is in Applied Economics.
 Published online November 3, 2018.)
 "Dynamic Panel Data Modeling using Maximum Likelihood: An Alternative to Arellano-Bond".
 Note: This paper is a more technical discussion of the underlying statistical theory.
 Also here are the slides for an earlier version of the paper that was presented at the October 2016 Spanish Stata Users Group meetings

 Abstract: The Arellano and Bond (1991) estimator is widely-used among applied researchers when estimating dynamic panels with fixed effects and predetermined regressors.
 This estimator might behave poorly in finite samples when the cross-section dimension of the data is small (i.e. small N), especially if the variables under analysis are persistent over time.
 This paper discusses a maximum likelihood estimator that is asymptotically equivalent to Arellano and Bond (1991) but presents better finite sample behavior.
 The estimator is based on an alternative parameterization of the likelihood function introduced in Moral-Benito (2013).
 Moreover, it is easy to implement in Stata using the xtdpdml command as described in the companion paper Williams et al. (2018), which also discusses further advantages of the proposed estimator for practitioners.

 You can replicate most of the analysis in the paper with these do files (Tables 1 & 2, Tables 3 and 4, Table 5) along with panel1.dta.